6 Too-Cool Facts About Henry Winkler for His 75th Birthday

-Happy birthday, Henry Winkler!
-Henry Winkler thumbs-upped his way into America’s hearts as the Fonz in Happy Days more than 40 years ago, and he hasn’t been out of the spotlight since, whether it’s playing himself in an Adam Sandler movie, a hospital administrator with a weird obsession with butterflies in Adult Swim’s Children’s Hospital, or a pantomiming Captain Hook on the London stage.
-In honor of his 70th birthday, here are five things you might not know about Henry Winkler.
+Henry Winkler thumbs-upped his way into America’s hearts as the Fonz in Happy Days more than 40 years ago, and he hasn’t been out of the spotlight since—whether it’s playing himself in an Adam Sandler movie, a hospital administrator with a weird obsession with butterflies in Adult Swim’s Children’s Hospital, the world's worst lawyer in Arrested Development, a pantomiming Captain Hook on the London stage, or the world's most lovable acting coach to a contract killer in Barry.

 After graduating from Emerson College, Winkler applied to Yale University’s drama program.
 In his audition, he had to do two scenes, a modern and a classic comedy.
 However, when he arrived at his audition, he forgot the Shakespeare monologue he had planned to recite.
 So he made something up on the spot.
 He was still selected for one of 25 spots in the program.